SuyashOP-2/Property_Web_App/README.md

 Database
-Property Agents can create,update,delete property Added Pagination,Filtering,Sorting for various sections in the app Provide  quick and easy way for users to log in and register using Google Auth
+Property Agents can create,update,delete property Added Pagination,Filtering,Sorting for various sections in the app Provide  quick and easy way for users to login register using Google Auth

 ### Start